LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 - **Leaderboard** — You get an HTML leaderboard ranking all top models by the right metric for your task (e.g., accuracy or ROC-AUC for classification, R² for regression), so you can compare and pick the best model.
 - **Trained models and notebook** — You receive the refitted model artifacts and a generated notebook to explore and use the best predictor.
 You can then register models in Model Registry or deploy them with KServe if you need serving.

-You run AutoML programmatically (e.g., via the pipelines API or AI Pipelines UI); no custom training code is required.
+You run AutoML programmatically via the pipelines API or using AI Pipelines UI; no custom training code is required.

 ### 1.2.
 What AutoML supports (Technology Preview)